 As reported in my publications, my analytical problem-solving background, computational skills and passion for complexity science make me a versatile thinker, capable of solving creatively complex problems, both independently and as a team-player.

-As a young academic, I am passionate about teaching and science outreach and am an active member of the NetSciEd Committee.
+I am passionate about teaching and science outreach and am an active member of the NetSciEd Committee.
 I am also available for industrial scientific consulting and have founded my own consulting brand, Complex Science Consulting, for cognitive data analysis.

 Active Worldwide Collaborations